-Disclosure No. Disclosure Description Response Report Reference Strategy, policies an d practices 2-22 Statement on sustainable development strategy Message from the CEO Our Material ESG Topics Our ESG Goals 2-23 Policy commitments Governance - Business Integrity and Ethics Social - Human Rights 2-26 Mechanisms for seeking advice and raising concerns Whistleblower protection is addressed in UEC's Code of Business Conduct and is considered an important protection for any employee, officer, stockholder or third party who has a concern about the Company's business conduct.
+Disclosure No. Disclosure Description Response Report Reference Strategy, policies and pra actices 2-22 Statement on sustainable development strategy Message from the CEO Our Material ESG Topics Our ESG Goals 2-23 Policy commitments Governance - Business Integrity and Ethics Social - Human Rights 2-26 Mechanisms for seeking advice and raising concerns Whistleblower protection is addressed in UEC's Code of Business Conduct and is considered an important protection for any employee, officer, stockholder or third party who has a concern about the Company's business conduct.
 UEC will ensure the protection and anonymity of any whistleblower reporting a concern.
 UEC received no reports of wrongdoing of any kind during our fiscal year 2022.
 Our complete Code of Business Conduct can be found on the UEC website.
 Governance - Business Integrity and Ethics 2-27 Compliance with laws and regulations During FY22, we had no instances of non-compliance with laws or regulations, environmental or otherwise.
-Environment - Our Approach Material Topics 3-1 Process to determine material topics Our Material ESG Topics 3-2 List of material topics Our Material ESG Topics Governance GRI 205: Anti-corru ption 3-3 Management of material topics Governance - Corporate Governance - Business Integrity and Ethics Environmental GRI 302: Energy 3-3 Management of material topics Environment - Tackling Our GHG Emissions
+Environment - Our Approach Material Topics 3-1 Process to determine material topics Our Material ESG Topics 3-2 List of material topics Our Material ESG Topics Governance GRI 205: Anti-corruption 1 3-3 Management of material topics Governance - Corporate Governance - Business Integrity and Ethics Environmental GRI 302: Energy 3-3 Management of material topics Environment - Tackling Our GHG Emissions 302-1 Energy consumption within the organization 1,638,421.2 GJ - Texas operations only Environment- Tackling Our GHG Emissions